How To Tell Difference Between Dormant and Dead Grass

 Grass can remain dormant for up to six weeks without any adverse effects.
 There may be some turf loss if the dry period continues much longer.
 For every week after the six-week mark, expect a loss of about 25% of the turf.

 Dormant grаѕѕ and dеаd grass often look very muсh alike.
 However, there is an easy test you can do in your yard to determine the difference.
-To tell if your lawn is dead or dormant, find a section of brown grass.
-Grab a handful of the grass and tug.
+Find a section of brown grass.
+Grab a handful of the grass and give it a quick tug.
 If it pulls out easily with no resistance, the grass is dead.
+The grass is just dormant if it resists or you have to work hard to pull the blades out of the ground.
 Another clue is seeing distinct patches of green and brown sections.
 No matter what you do, the grass in that area will never spring back to life.

 The pattern of brown grass on your lawn can also tell you if it is dead or dormant.
-When your whole lawn is the same brown color, the grass may be dormant.
-However, if there are areas or circles of brown grass, that can point to these spots being dead.
-If this is the case, your next step is to get to the root of the problem.
-You will need to determine the culprit in order to take action.
+If there are various areas or circles of brown grass, that can point to these spots being dead.
+However, when your whole lawn is the same brown color, the grass is more than likely dormant.
+If you have determined your grass is dead, you immediately need to figure out why and fix it.
 Here are some of the leading causing of a dying lawn:

 Drought – Drought is one of the primary reasons for dying grass.
 Many people opt not to water their lawns during the summer.
 Lawns need one inch of water per week, either from rainfall or irrigation.
 Dry, compacted spots are more easily drought-damaged.

 Thatch – Thatch is a buildup of decaying grass blades that can build up so thick that it chokes out healthy grass.

 Fertilizer – Though fertilizer is important for healthy, green lawns, too much of a good thing is bad for grass.
 Fertilizers are essentially salts with added nutrients, and using too much damages the roots of grass and causes die-off in the form of brown patches.